M

 how to start an online english teaching business

 You may be dreaming of complete control over your teaching schedule, work location, and even hourly class rates as a teacher.
 Good news – you can make it happen when you become your own boss as a freelance online English teacher.
 The other good news?
 You do not have to spend an arm and a leg to become one, either!
-If you are wondering where or how to start an online English teaching business, we will walk you through the initial steps of setting it up, including choosing online teaching equipment that fits any budget, whether you hope to save or splurge.
+We will walk you through the initial steps of starting an online English teaching business, including choosing online teaching equipment that fits any budget, whether you hope to save or splurge.

 What are the steps to set up my own online English teaching business?